Ces-D/cobblepot/README.md

 ## Config

 There is one single config parameter: `connection_url`.
 This is the path to the SQLite database file.
 If the parameter is not provided then the default path of `~/.local/share/cobblepot.db` will be used.
 The path may be a little different depending on your operating system.

+#### TODO

+- `deep-dive` `historical-min-balance` is 0.0 when only one entry is entered.
+This could be an error in logi since min should be the latest balance
+- `list-balances` command should list only the most recent balances and the output should also contain the account name
+- Add a recurring section.
+That takes in the interval of charge or income, the start date.
+Then calculates the monthly required balance to cover charges and total monthly income.